rafgraph/react-github-pages/README.md

 ## Usage instructions
 *For general information on using GitHub Pages please see [GitHub Pages Basics][ghPagesBasics], note that pages can be [User, Organization or Project Pages][ghPagesTypes]*

-1. Clone this repo (`$ git clone https://github.com/rafrex/react-github-pages.git`)
+1. Clone this repo (`$ git clone https://github.com/rafgraph/react-github-pages.git`)
 2. Delete the `.git` directory (`cd` into the `react-github-pages` directory and run `$ rm -rf .git`)
 3. Instantiate the repository
   - If you're using this boilerplate as a new repository
     - `$ git init` in the `react-github-pages` directory, and then `$ git add .` and `$ git commit -m "Add React for GitHub Pages boilerplate"` to initialize a fresh repository
-    - If this will be a Project Pages site, then change the branch name from `master` to `gh-pages` (`$ git branch -m gh-pages`), if this will be a User or Organization Pages site, then leave the branch name as `master`
+    - If this will be a Project Pages site, then change the branch name from `main` to `gh-pages` (`$ git branch -m gh-pages`), if this will be a User or Organization Pages site, then leave the branch name as `main`
     - Create an empty repo on GitHub.com (don't add a readme, gitignore or license), and add it as a remote to the local repo (`$ git remote add origin <your-new-github-repo-url>`)
     - Feel free to rename the local `react-github-pages` directory to anything you wnat (e.g. `your-project-name`)
   - If you're adding this boilerplate as the `gh-pages` branch of an existing repository